Interested in a Biden/Trump alternative? You’re not alone. Read this. | KRDO

 Are the alternatives?

-The most visible person who is challenging Biden, Robert F. Kennedy Jr., is a noted vaccine message and has pushed conspiracy theories that make him unpalatable to most voters.
+The most visible person who is challenging Biden, Robert F. Kennedy Jr., is a noted vaccine skeptic and has pushed conspiracy theories that make him unpalatable to most voters.

 The fact that notable progressives à la Sen. Bernie Sanders, the Vermont independent who has run for president twice as a Democrat, are not clamoring for a Biden alternative is tell that the motivated base on the left wing of the party is at least content with Biden’s chances and his performance so far.